charisseraso/MySQL_Data_Analysis/README.md

 -   **One-time buyer** --- 1 order
 -   **Repeat buyer** --- more than 1 order

-The displayed query result showed **99,441 one-time buyers**.
-The provided result screenshot does not display a separate repeat-buyer row, so no additional repeat-buyer count is inferred from the source.
+The displayed query result showed **93,099 one-time buyers** accounting for 96.88% of the total customer while the rest are repeat buyers.

 ### 8. Revenue Contribution of the Top Category